hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 When your left hand and right hand are not making the same gesture, the animation in the corresponding slot will play.

-You can choose your own animation, or use a tool to combine the corresponding animations from the left and right hand by clicking the <span class="hai-btn">+ Combine</span> button.
+You can choose your own animation, or use a tool to combine the corresponding animations from the left and right hand by clicking the <span class={styles.hai_btn}>+ Combine</span> button.

 When combining, you will see a preview of the two animations mixed together.
 It is very common for the mixed animation to be conflicting, especially when two animations animate the eyes or the mouth in a different way.

 Click the buttons on either side to turn some properties on and off, until you find a face expression that makes sense for that combination of gesture.
-When satisfied with the result, click <span class="hai-btn">Save and assign</span> in the middle.
+When satisfied with the result, click <span class={styles.hai_btn}>Save and assign</span> in the middle.

 You can choose to rename the animation using the field above the button.